fjantunen/sev1/index.md

 If you want real resilience, you can't just study failures.
 You have to study the things that *almost* failed but didn't.
 They show you where your systems flexed instead of snapped, and where your people trusted their gut and were right.

-> 🔑 **Key Takeaway:**
-> Celebrate the anti-incidents.
-They're often invisible, but they're proof your systems—and your people—are getting stronger.
+> 🔑 **Key Takeaway:** Celebrate the anti-incidents.
+They're often invisible, but they're proof your systems and your people are getting stronger.

 #### 📡 Meta Retrospectives: Calibrating the Review Process